So easy and such a warming, comforting dish.

-Bulgur wheat – to get right consistency, just make sure you follow the directions that will come on the back of the packet!
+Bulgur wheat.
+To get the right consistency, just make sure you follow the directions on the back of the packet!

 Cooking Time (includes preparation time): 40 Minutes